gvwilson/sensibleadventures/wrestler/wrestler.md

 reversed his spear and braced himself.

 A sudden flash blinded them both.
-Someone howled at the magic glare, but Argusson couldn't tell if it was his partner or their guide.
+Someone howled at the magic glare, but Argasdottir couldn't tell if it was his partner or their guide.
 The dogs began barking furiously.

 When Luft's vision cleared he was sitting in the snow, his sword still in his hand, his head aching.
 He saw the wizard quieting the dogs, and the Anuat standing a few meters away with his hands still over his eyes.

-Argusson looked up.
+Argasdottir looked up.
 "Serves you right," he said shortly.
 "Walker!
 Are your eyes all right?"

 The Anuat slowly lowered his hands, then nodded.
 There were tears on his cheeks.
-He looked at Argusson for a long instant, then stooped to pick up his spear.
+He looked at Argasdottir for a long instant, then stooped to pick up his spear.
 "We have lost time," he said.
 He walked back to his skis slowly.